-Alex practices in Reminger Co., LPA's Indianapolis office, where he focuses on defense litigation matters involving general liability, worker's compensation, governmental/public entity liability, insurance/bad faith liability, premises liability, trucking and transportation, and probate.
+Alex serves as the Managing Partner of Reminger's Evansville office, where he focuses on defense litigation matters involving general liability, worker's compensation, medical malpractice (including representation of correctional healthcare providers), governmental/public entity liability, insurance/bad faith liability, premises liability, and probate.
 Alex has a wide array of experience in all aspects of litigation, including the prosecution and defense of claims relating to estate administration, guardianships, will contests, and breaches of fiduciary duties.
 Prior to joining Reminger, Alex practiced general civil litigation, criminal defense, and appeals.
 Alex was also a felony public defender.
 He has tried multiple first chair jury trials.
-Having been involved in more than 20 appeals, he has also argued before both the Indiana and Seventh Circuit Court of Appeals.
+Having been involved in more than 30 appeals, he has also argued before both the Indiana and Seventh Circuit Court of Appeals.

 Alex graduated from Indiana University Robert H. McKinney School of Law in 2013.
 Prior to law school, he received his Bachelor of Science from Ball State University in Muncie, Indiana, where he graduated summa cum laude.